PKing70/beaker-guide/docs/first/second.md

 Because blueprints and datasets are immutable, they can't be deleted from the Beaker cloud.
 It will be possible to archive datasets in the near future.

-Next, we'll go through creating your own experiment spec.
+If all of the above is working for you, it's time to create your own experiment spec, which is the [next example](third.md).